webpack/webpack.js.org/content/get-started/index.md

   ...
 ```

-Also we will need to change the `index.html` to expect a single bundled js file.
+We also need to change `index.html` to expect a single bundled js file.

 ```diff
 <html>